IsaacSchemm/Crowmask/README.md

     * For each `PrivateAnnouncement`:
         * Send the activity to the inbox
         * Mark as sent (no longer pending)
-    * If a send fails, record the failure, and prioritize outgoing messages with fewer failures
+    * If a send fails, don't try sending it again for 4 hours
 - [x] Cache Refresh
     * If the post is cached:
         * If the post is at least 24 hours old and the cache is less than an hour old, keep it